awsdocs/aws-lambda-developer-guide/doc_source/API_AddPermission.md

 # AddPermission<a name="API_AddPermission"></a>

 Adds a permission to the resource policy associated with the specified AWS Lambda function\.
-You use resource policies to grant permissions to event sources that use *push* model\.
+You use resource policies to grant permissions to event sources that use the *push* model\.
 In a *push* model, event sources \(such as Amazon S3 and custom applications\) invoke your Lambda function\.
-Each permission you add to the resource policy allows an event source, permission to invoke the Lambda function\.
+Each permission you add to the resource policy allows an event source permission to invoke the Lambda function\.

-For information about the push model, see [Lambda Functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html)\.

 If you are using versioning, the permissions you add are specific to the Lambda function version or alias you specify in the `AddPermission` request via the `Qualifier` parameter\.
 For more information about versioning, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.